RIVER RANGERSSM PADDLE THE NAVESINK & SWIMMING RIVERS IN COLORFUL WOODEN CANOES!

 Navesink Maritime Heritage Association has offered the River Rangers program each summer for many years and won awards for the program.
 Certified teachers have many years experience managing River Rangers on the water.

-Each year, NMHA offers five to six weeks to choose from, with up to 20 paddlers each week.
+Each year, NMHA offers several weeks to choose from, with up to 20 paddlers each week.

 The History of River Rangers

-After NMHA built a number of wooden canoes during its Community Boat Building events, it became apparent that most participants could not make use of their canoes due to lack of river access and/or boating experience.
+After NMHA built a number of wooden canoes during its Community Boat Building events in the late 1990's, it became apparent that most participants could not make use of their canoes due to lack of river access and/or boating experience.

 In 2002, NMHA organized the first Eco-Trip for Community Boat Building participants.
 This 1-day canoe trip started on the Swimming River near Route 520 and ended at the Monmouth Boat Club.
 The paddlers were accompanied by experienced canoers and a local naturalist.